-A debt crisis is when anyone, whether it's you, your business or your country, owes more than they can pay off in loans.
-However, a country has a major advantage over you -- it can print its money.
-Find out why cutting expenses, which is the best way for you to get out of debt, may be the worst way for a country to resolve its debt crisis.
+A debt crisis occurs when an entity has more debt than they can pay off.
+Individuals, businesses, and countries all experience debt crises.
+However, a country has a significant advantage over individuals and businesses—it can print its money.
+Find out why cutting expenses, which is the best way for you to get out of debt, might be the worst way for a country to resolve its debt crisis.

 Household Debt Crisis

 A household debt crisis occurs when a family starts falling behind on monthly payments.
 There are three types of household debt:

 - Home mortgages, including both first and secondary mortgages, and home equity lines of credit.

 - Credit card debt (also called revolving credit).

 - Auto, furniture, and student loans (also known as non-revolving credit).

 Both revolving and non-revolving credit are types of consumer debt.